- Video length: 3:49.

 Modify the map properties

-- In the Contents pane, above the list of layers, right-click Map and click Properties .
+- In the Contents pane, under Drawing Order, right-click Map and click Properties .

 - In the list of tabs on the left, click Coordinate Systems.

-- In the list of XY Coordinate Systems Available, under Layers, expand WGS 1984 Web Mercator Auxiliary Sphere.
+- In the XY Coordinate Systems Available list, under Layers, expand WGS 1984 Web Mercator Auxiliary Sphere.
 If necessary, also expand NZGD 2000 New Zealand Transverse Mercator.

 Resize the Map Properties dialog box by dragging its sides or corners.

-Two layers in the map—the basemap and its reference layer of place names—are in the Web Mercator coordinate system.
+Two layers in the map—the basemap and its reference layer of place-names—are in the Web Mercator coordinate system.
 Three layers—those you added and processed yourself—are in the New Zealand Transverse Mercator system.
-When map layers are in different coordinate systems, ArcGIS Pro projects them on the fly, as needed, to the same system.

-Your eventual goal, which you'll accomplish in the Share a web map tutorial, is to share your map to ArcGIS Online, which uses the Web Mercator coordinate system as its standard.
+Your eventual goal, which you'll accomplish in the Share a web map tutorial, is to share your map to the web.
+This requires that the map's coordinate system match that of the basemap: Web Mercator.

 - Under XY Coordinate Systems Available, click WGS 1984 Web Mercator Auxiliary Sphere to select it if necessary.
 (It may have been selected when you expanded the heading.)

 The Current XY box updates to reflect the selected coordinate system.
-This is the system to which the Trails, Trails Near Mangroves, and Mangrove layers will now be projected on the fly.
-(Previously, the World Imagery and World Boundaries and Places layers were projected on the fly to the New Zealand Transverse Mercator system.)
+This is the coordinate system to which the Trails, Trails Near Mangroves, and Mangrove layers will now be projected on the fly.
+(Previously, the basemap and reference layers were projected on the fly to the New Zealand Transverse Mercator system.)

 This option is helpful because the Web Mercator projection ends at the international date line, just east of New Zealand.